 If you employ a set of HR metrics that you use to measure your success, have you done your due diligence to attempting to tie how you measure your personal success against how your company measures its success?
 In other words, are your HR metrics easily translatable into the language of your business (money)?
 If not, it may be time to rethink and redesign your HR metrics strategy.

 Dr. John Sullivan on behalf of ERE wrote recently about some HR metrics that not only affect HR, but have high impact from a business perspective as well.
-Let’s review some of them in today’s post:
+Let’s review some of them in today’s post.

-High Impact HR Metrics – Revenue per Employee
+Revenue per Employee

 This one is really simple to calculate: take your company’s annual corporate revenue and divide it by the number of employees.
 The higher the number, the higher the impact of these HR metrics.
 Another convenient aspect of this particular metric is that the information is public.
 Check out Marketwatch to determine how your numbers compare to your competitors.

-High Impact HR Metrics – Quality of Hire Performance Improvement
+Quality of Hire Performance Improvement

-High Impact HR Metrics – Turnover in High Performance Positions
+Turnover in High Performance Positions

 Despite what a lot of HR professionals believe, turnover from all employees is not created equal.

 After you’ve compared your percentages with other data and created an idea of where you stand in that regard, without tying that number to a dollar amount, you’re not going to have much ground to stand on from the perspective of your organization’s bottom line.
-Figure out what it cost you to bring on an individual (calculating recruiting costs, how much money was lost due to the position being unfilled for a period of time, training costs, etc.) and then present that to your executives.
+Figure out what it cost you to onboard a new employee (calculating recruiting costs, how much money was lost due to the position being unfilled for a period of time, training costs, etc.) and then present that to your executives.
 Those numbers mean a lot more because they express the situation in terms of actual financial impact.